We've been campaigning for a mandatory sunscreen standard for many years. But there’s still work to be done to ensure you can trust the labels.

 In New Zealand, we’re the only ones doing regular, independent tests so you can trust what’s on the label.

 Each year our researchers select a sample of sunscreens and send them “blind” to independent accredited labs.
 Following the methods in the Australian and New Zealand standard AS/NZS 2604, we test a sunscreen’s SPF (sun protection factor) which measures protection against UVB rays, and its broad-spectrum protection (against UVA and UVB rays).
 The standard requires SPF testing to be conducted on humans and it can take up to 3 months to receive a result.

-Our annual sunscreen tests are funded by the Ministry of Health.
-But because sunscreen testing is expensive, and we’re a non-profit charity, we’re only able to test a small number of the 100+ sunscreens on shop shelves each year.
+Our sunscreen tests are funded by the Ministry of Health.
+But because sunscreen testing is expensive, and we’re a non-profit charity, we’re only able to test a small number of the 100+ sunscreens on shop shelves.